From the Options menu you can activate a special Setup window, where you may modify the following parameters:

 - Works like "to start A/D server" (described above) if you want to start the D/A-conversion server automatically from SpecLab.

-Besides the "file-based" audio interface, it is possible to send and receive uncompressed audio streams via UDP, TCP/IP, or other network protocols:
+Besides web streams and the "file-based" audio interface, it is possible to send and receive uncompressed audio through other means:

 Receive audio data through

 Select this option to receive audio data from the "Winamp-to-SpecLab"-plugin.

 - Receive and send audio through an 'Audio I/O DLL' with shared memory (details at www.qsl.net/d/dl4yhf/AudioIO/index.html).